 If you’re a hooker, too, feel free to drop me a line.
 I know all sorts of people I can talk to about writing, but my hooker circle is limited!

-Another crafty art I hope to get better at, both for myself and for musical theater, is the art of the refashion — taking existing clothing items and turning them into things I like better.
+So the crafty art I hope to get better at, both for myself and for friends, is the art of the refashion — taking existing clothing items and turning them into things I like better.
 I’ve also seen this called upcycling and rehashing.
 The blog that turned me onto this was New Dress A Day.

 I also have a Ravelry account (http://www.ravelry.com/people/meanwallace).